Service name

 The City Council enacts laws through Ordinances.
 You may view recently adopted ordinances on the Public Notices page, or on Municode, the online version of the Montclair Municipal Code.

 New residents to the City of Montclair should contact Monte Vista Water District at (909) 624-0035 to start water service.
-The District will then forward all of your information to the City so a new trash and sewer account can be created and service can be started.
-Information given to the District is forwarded to the City on a weekly basis.
-A phone call to the City of Montclair is not necessary as all pertinent information is forwarded from Monte Vista Water District.
+The District will forward all of your information to the City so a new trash and sewer account can be created and services can begin.
+All pertinent information is forwarded from Monte Vista Water District to the City on a weekly basis so it isn’t necessary to contact to the City of Montclair to set up an account.

-If you would like to replace a damaged trash bin, please contact Customer Service at (909) 625-9471.
+If you would like to replace a damaged trash bin, please contact the Finance Department Customer Service Line at (909) 625-9471.

 To request a carbon monoxide test, contact South Coast Air Quality Management District at (909) 396-2000.

-If you have questions about your water quality, please contact the Monte Vista Water District at (909) 624-0035.
+If you have questions about your water quality, please contact the Monte Vista Water District at (909) 624-0035 or fill out this on-line form.

 We update our Events calendar regularly.
 Check out our list of upcoming events!